-C ulfonamides, sulfones, and sulfides are widely employed Interpretation of the state of materials, 1 agrochemicals, 2 and pharmaceuticals.
+C ulfonamides, sulfones, and sulfides are widely employed In functional groups that are broadly found in modern materials, 1 agrochemicals, 2 and pharmaceuticals.
 3 The importance of these ubiquitous motifs is underscored by their abundance in bioactive molecules,4 with sulfur being more commonly found than fluorine or phosphorus in approved drugs.
-Despite the well-established importance of organosulfur compounds and many advances in C-H functionalization, there remain few catalytic technologies for the conversion of $C(sp^3)$ -H bonds into alkylsulfonyl groups.6 Intriguingly, recent studies involving alkyl sulfinates have instead focused on the inverse transform, namely $C(sp^3)$ -SO2 bond cleavage via the oxidative conversion of sulfinates to alkyl radicals with concomitant extrusion of SO2.7 With this in mind, we questioned whether this open-shell pathway might be reverse engineered to selectively deliver the opposite transformation.
+Despite the well-established importance of organosulfur compounds and many advances in C-H functionalization, there remain few catalytic technologies for the conversion of $C(sp^3)$ -H bonds into alkylsulfonyl groups.
+Intriguingly, recent studies involving alkyl sulfinates have instead focused on the inverse transform, namely $C(sp^3)$ -SO2 bond cleavage via the oxidative conversion of sulfinates to alkyl radicals with concomitant extrusion of SO2.7 With this in mind, we questioned whether this open-shell pathway might be reverse engineered to selectively deliver the opposite transformation.
 More specifically, we considered the formation of alkyl radicals from C-H bonds prior to SO2 trapping and subsequent reduction, a pathway that if successful would generate $C(sp^3)$ rich, sulfonyl-containing adducts from simple aliphatic substrates.

-Given the current body of open shell coupling processes that rely on the oxidative extrusion of sulfur dioxide to access alkyl radicals, it is surprising to consider that previous kinetic8 and synthetic9 studies support the feasibility of $C(sp^3)$ radical capture by SO2 (effectively the inverse process to extrusion).
+Given the current body of open shell coupling processes that rely on the oxidative extrusion of sulfur dioxide to access alkyl radicals, it is surprising to consider that previous kinetic and synthetic studies support the feasibility of $C(sp^3)$ radical capture by SO2 (effectively the inverse process to extrusion).
 On this basis, we hypothesized that a sulfur dioxide alkyl radical trapping mechanism might be readily married with $C(sp^3)$ -H functionalization using a photo-HAT catalyst: a pathway that would expand the range of potential sulfurcontaining feedstocks and, at the same time, provide a new strategy for the divergent, late-stage functionalization of pharmaceuticals.
-Herein, we report the successful execution of these ideals and present a hydrogen atom transfer (HAT)sulfinylation protocol that employs aqueous sulfur dioxide, light, and an inexpensive catalyst to rapidly deliver sulfones, sulfonamides, and other sulfurous functionality (Figure 1).10 conversion of abundant functional groups, such as alcohols and carboxylic acids, into a broad range of valuable products under mild conditions.11 A number of recent studies have provided further improvements to synthetic efficiency via photoredox approaches to HAT-mediated $C(sp^3)$ -H functionalization.
-12 Among photo-HAT catalysts, the decatungstate anion $([W{10}O{32}]^{4-})$ has been widely investigated due to its ability to catalytically cleave strong C-H bonds following excitation with near-UV light.
-13 Given these uniquely valuable properties, decatungstate has been utilized in a range of synthetically valuable transformations, 14 including oxidations, 15 dehydrogenations, 16 fluorinations, 17 conjugate additions, 18 chromium-mediated additions to aldehydes, 19 and several novel metallaphotoredox reactions.20 Despite this scope of previous work, methods for the formation of $C(sp^3)$ -S bonds via decatungstate photocatalysis have not previously been reported.21
+Herein, we report the successful execution of these ideals and present a hydrogen atom transfer (HAT)sulfinylation protocol that employs aqueous sulfur dioxide, light, and an inexpensive catalyst to rapidly deliver sulfones, sulfonamides, and other sulfurous functionality (Figure 1).

+Advances in photoredox catalysis over the past decade have facilitated the development of powerful methods for the conversion of abundant functional groups, such as alcohols and carboxylic acids, into a broad range of valuable products under mild conditions.
+A number of recent studies have provided further improvements to synthetic efficiency via photoredox approaches to HAT-mediated $C(sp^3)$ -H functionalization.
+Among photo-HAT catalysts, the decatungstate anion ( $[W{10}O{32}]^{4-}$ ) has been widely investigated due to its ability to catalytically cleave strong C-H bonds following excitation with near-UV light.
+Given these uniquely valuable properties, decatungstate has been utilized in a range of synthetically valuable transformations, I including oxidations, dehydrogenations, fluorinations, conjugate additions, chromium-mediated additions to aldehydes, and several novel metallaphotoredox reactions.
+Despite this scope of previous work, methods for the formation of $C(sp^3)$ -S bonds via decatung-state photocatalysis have not previously been reported.